Scintillation timescale measurement of the highly active FRB20201124A: DATA

 \subsection{Extracting Burst Spectra}

-Channels corrupted by RFI were manually identified and zeroed.
-In addition to corrupted channels, the uGMRT data show variable RFI spikes at DM=0, which when dedispersed could corrupt our spectra, which would be detrimental to our scintillation measurements.
-To mitigate this, the frequency-averaged time series was divided from the data before dedispersion.
+Channels corrupted by radio-frequency interference (RFI) were manually identified and masked.
+In addition to corrupted channels, the uGMRT data show variable broadband RFI spikes at DM=0, which when dedispersed could corrupt our spectra, which would be detrimental to our scintillation measurements.
+To mitigate this, the frequency-averaged time series was subtracted from the data before dedispersion.

 All data were dedispersed to 411.0 \dmu{}, the value identified by a visual inspection of the brightest burst (details in P-I).
 At Effelsberg, two seconds of baseband data surrounding each burst were coherently dedispersed using custom software, while the uGMRT data could only be incoherently dedispersed.
-Effelsberg data were produced with 4096 channels across the band by directly using a real FFT, corresponding to $78.125\,$kHz resolution (and discarding the zero frequency).
+Effelsberg data were produced with 4096 channels across the band by directly using a real fast Fourier Transform (FFT), corresponding to $78.125\,$kHz resolution (and discarding the zero frequency).
 Only data in the range 1270-1470\,MHz were kept, to avoid the sharp drop in sensitivity at the band edges.

 Extracting the spectra of our bursts had an additional complication of individual bursts not covering the full band.
 First, we divided by the background level of each channel in a region preceding each burst ($-100$--$50\,$ms ), and subtracted 1.
-A smoothed, frequency averaged profile of each burst was used as weights for each time sample, and the spectrum was then created by summing in time.
+An on-window in time was chosen as the contiguous window where the burst profile S/N was greater than 5.
 A smoothed version of each spectrum was created (smoothed by a Gaussian filter with a width 1/8 of the band), and regions above our threshold of $0.5\sigma$ were taken as the ``on'' region (where $\sigma$ is the RMS of the background).
 Our final spectrum of each burst was taken as the measured spectrum in our on-region, divided by the smoothed spectrum, to remove the broad intrinsic variations of the bursts.
 We show examples of our spectra measurements in Figure \ref{fig:diagnostics}.